 When painting you must be patient.
 Do not apply thick layers as there are chances of the paint peeling off.
 Apply several thin coats of paint and make sure the layer before is completely dry before applying the next.
 Once you are satisfied and you have given the paint about 3 days to dry, you can apply few coats of a clear water based top coat.
 It protects the painted tile from damage such as scratches.

-If you need help painting your kitchen tiles, you can always contact us for a professional job.
+If you need help painting your kitchen tiles, you can always contact us, your local painting contractor, for a professional job.